Hurricanes & typhoons

 All of our prefab wooden houses with destination "cyclone or hurricane belt" will be analyzed on cyclone wind forces per the United States governing codes and regulations, subject to local amendments and provided such analysis is mandatory for the location to build.

 Wind loads during a cyclone, named a Hurricane in the Caribbean and a Typhoon in the Pacific, are enormously powerful and can be deadly and destructive.
-Refer to Hurricane Katrina which hit New Orleans very hard and Typhoon Hainan which played havoc in the Phillippines.
+Refer to Hurricane Katrina which hit New Orleans very hard and Typhoon Hainan which played havoc in the Philippines.
 A mature hurricane or typhoon consists of bands of rotating thunderclouds and heavy rainstorms.
-Hurricanes only occur in the Northern Hemisphere spiral in a counterclockwise direction around the center (eye) of the storm.
-Typhoons only occurring in the Southern hemisphere rotate in a clockwise direction.
+Hurricanes only occur in the Northern Hemisphere and spiral in a counterclockwise direction around the center (eye) of the storm.
+Typhoons only occur in the Southern hemisphere and rotate in a clockwise direction.
 The wind speeds are highest in the eye.
 The whole storm system can consist of hundreds of thunderstorms and measure up to 1,000 km (over 150 miles) in diameter.
 To qualify as a hurricane or typhoon a storm must produce winds of over 33 meters per second (193 Mph, or 119 Km/h).
 Cyclones can be devastating, in particular when a structure has low stability.

 The wind loads in the Hurricane or Typhoon belt depend on the Saffir-Simpson scale in which category such a storm is assigned.
 A category 5 storm may well reach a devastating wind speed of 155 mph (252 km/h).
 Per the IBC, the highest basic wind speed may occur in the Southern Hemisphere (Typhoon) measuring 170 Mph (276 Km/h).
 The Hurricanes in the Caribbean storm belt are mostly assigned to a maximum of a category 4 storm with a maximum speed of 145 Mph (235 Km/h).
 The Hawaiian islands are assigned to category 2 with a maximum wind speed of 105 Mph.
-Recent scientific studies, however, reveal that the Hurricane and Typhoon wind forces will increase considerably during the next decennium due to global warming.
+Recent scientific studies, however, reveal that the Hurricane and Typhoon wind forces will increase considerably during the next decade due to global warming.
 In consequence and as per the scientific prediction we have arbitrarily increased the standard IBC wind loads by 10% for extra safety.
 The standard construction for our houses is based on a normal general highest wind load, however, the construction will be modified based on the results of our structural analyses for the hurricane or cyclone area where the house is to be built.
 We use special hurricane anchors in the structure when the design needs to withstand hurricane wind forces.